Our Mission

 We take accuracy seriously.
 Every piece of information on Settled comes from verified sources:

-- Florida Probate Rules - Court procedures established by the Florida Supreme Court
+- Probate Rules - Court procedures established by state supreme courts

 - County Clerk Websites - Local filing requirements, fees, and procedures